WithGJR/gflux/README.md

 It equips with `babel-loader` and `react-hot-loader` by default.

 The reason I didn't write this generator in Javascript is that I like Golang more than Javascript.
-(And also because I'm more familiar with Golnag instead of Javascript.)
+(And also because I'm more familiar with Golnag rather than Javascript.)

 ## Usage